-To add a text-based element to the score, use one of the following general methods:
+To add a Text object or object containing Text to a score, use one of the following general methods:

 - Keyboard shortcut: For example, press Ctrl+Tto enter Staff text , Ctrl+L to enter Lyrics, and so on.